grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj runtime.configuration.overrides

 `overrides` are per tenant runtime limits overrides.
-Each field should be keyed by tenant ID and have an object value containing the specific overrides.
+Each field should be keyed by tenant ID and have an object value containing the specific override.
 For example:
 {
   tenantId: {